Discretization-free Bayesian inverse problems in distribution spaces: Discussion

-The present article aims at bridging the computational Bayesian inverse problems methodology and the theoretical approaches in infinite dimensional Hilbert and Banach spaces in the framework of distribution spaces.
-The distributional environment provides an infinite-dimensional context for the theory, however, the evaluations of distributions are typically finite-dimensional, and the finite dimensional evaluations are the basis for both the topology and the $\sigma$-algebras of these spaces.
-Since the goal of this paper is more conceptual than computational, we do not discuss in detail how the numerical implementations should be carried out, e.g., to allow matrix-free implementations of solving the linear systems for a numerical evaluation of the posterior mean and density.
-Furthermore, to underline the conceptual structure, the forward model was assumed here to be generated by an operator that maps smooth functions to smooth functions.
+While the approach leads to useful and computationally applicable results, the aims of this paper are more conceptual than computational.
+For this reason, detailded computed examples are not included in this article, but are left for future investigations.
+Furthermore, to underline the conceptual structure, here the forward model was assumed to arise from an operator that maps smooth functions to smooth functions.
 As pointed out in the Appendix, this simplification is not necessary, and the functional analytic details depend on the particular problem at hand.
 The extension of the proposed discretization-free approach to nonlinear problems, and a discussion of how the design algorithms that interface well with matrix-free iterative linear solvers will be topics of future investigations.